lancetipton/parkin/README.md

     * **IMPORTANT** - If the value does not exist on the `$world`, then the **Step Definition** method throws an error
   * Because this happens at the time of parsing the **Scenario Step** variables
     * The value from the `$world` object at the time the step is parsed is used
-    * If the same step that references a `$world` value is used multiple times
+    * If the same step that references a `$world` value is used multiple times and the `$world` value changes,
-    * And the `$world` value changes, the value passed to the **Step Definition** method will be the current value
+      * The value passed to the **Step Definition** method will be the current value
     * This allows dynamically setting values on the world object during the execution of a feature file
       * Example
         ```js
-        // Parking instance world object
+          // Parkin instance world object
-        Parking.world = { app: {} }
+          Parkin.world = { app: {} }
-        Parking.parse.feature(`
+          Parkin.parse.feature(`
             Feature Set then Open
               Scenario: Go to my app url
                 # Step definition set the world.app.url value to "https://my.app.url"
                 Given I set the app url to be "https://my.app.url"
                 # Step definition methods first argument becomes "https://my.app.url"
                 And I open the site "$:world.app.url"
               Scenario: Go to google
                 # Step definition set the world.app.url value to "https://google.com"
                 Given I set the app url to be "https://google.com"
                 # Step definition methods first argument becomes "https://google.com"
                 And I open the site "$:world.app.url"
           `)

           // After the First Scenario finished running
-        Parking.world.app.url === "https://my.app.url"
+          Parkin.world.app.url === "https://my.app.url"

           // After the Second Scenario finished running
-        Parking.world.app.url === "https://google.com"
+          Parkin.world.app.url === "https://google.com"
         ```

 ## Model Specs